Macrocarpaea: Characteristics

 Species of this genus have white, cream, yellow to green flowers.
 Most have a large, open campanulate to funnel-form corolla adapted to nocturnal bat pollination.
 This genus is one of the few of the gentian family that have species with hairs on their leaves.

 Distribution

-Macrocarpaea has a relatively broad distribution in mountainous regions of the Neotropics.
-The Neotropics comprise the tropical parts of the New World in Mesoamerica and South America.
-The gentian tribe Helieae, to which Macrocarpaea belongs is restricted to the Neotropics.
+Macrocarpaea has a relatively broad distribution in mountainous regions of the Neotropics, the tropical parts of the New World in Mesoamerica and South America.
+The gentian tribe Helieae, to which Macrocarpaea belongs, is restricted to the Neotropics.
 The overall distribution pattern of Macrocarpaea is typical of many Neotropical taxa.
-The genus is basically found in five major geographic regions: the Andes [ranging from Venezuela, Colombia, Ecuador, Peru, to Bolivia] (85 species), southern Mesoamerica [Costa Rica and Panama] (6 species), the Greater Antilles of the Caribbean [Cuba, Dominican Republic, Jamaica] (3 species), the Pantepui of the Guayana Shield [Venezuela, and adjacent regions in Brazil and Guyana] (6 species), and southeastern Brazil (5 species).
+The genus is found in five major geographic regions: the Andes [ranging from Venezuela, Colombia, Ecuador, Peru, to Bolivia] (85 species), southern Mesoamerica [Costa Rica and Panama] (6 species), the Greater Antilles of the Caribbean [Cuba, Dominican Republic, Jamaica] (3 species), the Pantepui of the Guayana Shield [Venezuela, and adjacent regions in Brazil and Guyana] (6 species), and southeastern Brazil (5 species).